-The Task Group on ‘Global Geochemical Baselines’ operates under the auspices of both the International Union of Geological Sciences (IUGS) and the International Association of Geochemistry (IAGC).
-The mission of the Task Group is to prepare a global geochemical database, and its representation in map form, to document the concentration and distribution of chemical elements and species in the Earth’s near-surface environment.
+The Commission on ‘Global Geochemical Baselines’ (CGGB) operates under the auspices of the International Union of Geological Sciences (IUGS).
+The mission of the Commission is to prepare a global geochemical database, and its representation in map form, to document the concentration and distribution of chemical elements and species in the Earth’s near-surface environment.
 This database is urgently needed by decision makers, scientists, researchers, environmental and resource managers throughout the world, and the general public.
-To reach this goal, the Task Group promotes and facilitates the implementation of harmonised sampling, sample preparation, quality control, and analytical protocols in geochemical mapping programmes.
-Task Group activities include the following:
+To reach this goal, the Commission promotes and facilitates the implementation of harmonised sampling, sample preparation, quality control, and analytical protocols in geochemical mapping programmes.
+Commission activities include the following:

 - Developing partnerships with countries conducting broad-scale geochemical mapping studies;